-- One fundraiser at St. Vincent de Paul School is the selling of SCRIP or gift cards.
-For complete details and ideas to make SCRIP sales successful, please contact the SCRIP chairpersons.

-Statement of liability/ waiver: The School assumes permission to send/receive financial statements and actual SCRIP through the Thursday envelope system or directly home with the students. - 2.
+- 1. One fundraiser at St. Vincent de Paul School is the selling of RaiseRight or gift cards.
+For complete details and ideas to make RaiseRight sales successful, please contact the RaiseRight chairperson.
+Statement of liability/ waiver: The School assumes permission to send/receive financial statements and actual RaiseRight through the Thursday envelope system or directly home with the students. - 2.
 SCRIP profits from purchases from those who are not a school family can be designed for a particular family or for the general fund.